gogatep/mme-577-ros/README.md

 A service is made available by the services_server and that service is requested by a client - services_client.
 This package only has one pair of example scripts.

 While 'topics' allows for very flexible communication, it is not ideal for request and reply.
-So ros services is used - especially when remote procedure call is needed on a distributed computing network.
+So ros 'services' is used - especially when remote procedure call is needed on a distributed computing network.

 #### Usage